 This course is a survey of the history of the United States from its European background and colonization through the Civil War.
 This course traces the development of the political, economic, social, and cultural institutions of the United States.
-An honors section is offered as Hist 231 (H).

-HIST 232 U.S. History II
+HIST 232 U.S. History II (DESIGNATED SERVICE-LEARNING COURSE)

 This course is a survey of the growth and development of the United States from reconstruction to the present.
-Particular emphasis is given to the impact of the Afro-American on the development of the United States during the 19th and 20th centuries.
-An honors section is offered as Hist 232 (H).
+Emphasis is given to the impact of the Afro-American on the development of the United States during the 19th and 20th centuries.